wallscavesurvey/walls/doc/WallsMap_ReadMe.txt

 * Build 09/05/2013

 1) GPS tracking is enabled in this build.
-Establish a connection via a real or virtual COMM port by seleting "GPS" -> GPS Port Connection from the program's main menu.
+Establish a connection via a real or virtual COMM port by selecting "GPS" -> GPS Port Connection from the program's main menu.
 A small dialog window then remains open (possibly minimized) to allow a GPS placemark and track line to appear on georeferenced map views.
 There are options to customize the marker and line styles and to save the logged track as a shapefile.